 To say the IBM Model M keyboard has a cult following is an understatement.
 Although it fell out of favor for a time, it’s made a comeback in recent years.
 Mechanical keyboards as a whole have also made a comeback in recent years.
 Cherry MX Blue switches are popular because some say they have a clicky IBM like feel.
 So let’s take a look at the IBM Model M vs Cherry MX Blue.

 Which IBM Model M?

-You’ll either know exactly what I mean or think I’m being incredibly picky, but not all IBM Model M’s are the same.
+You’ll either know exactly what I mean or think I’m being incredibly picky, but not all IBM Model Ms are the same.
 Early IBM Model M keyboards, generally the ones with a metal or a dark gray logo, have a heavier feel than the later ones that have a blue logo on them.
-I’m not sure if IBM changed the switch to lower costs over time or if the tooling simply wore out.
+I’m not sure if IBM changed the switch to lower costs over time or if the tooling simply wore out and that caused them to feel lighter.
 But I own examples of both and I can tell a difference.
 I could tell a difference when they were still new, for that matter.
 So it’s not age.
 Having used the ones from the late 1980s, the blue logo ones didn’t feel right when I first encountered them in the early ’90s.

 The later ones aren’t bad, mind you.
 But if the Model F is a 10, the early Model M is a 9, and a blue Model M is more like an eight.

 I’ve heard vintage computing YouTubers speculate about whether vintage mechanical keyboards they encounter are clones of a Model M. Let’s get one thing straight.
 There is no perfect clone of a Model M. There were vintage boards that came close, but none of them were exact.